MateuszKubuszok/scala-cli-md-spec/README.md

 Its markdown support has a downside, however, because this mode considers all snippets to be defined in the same scope (same Scala version, same libraries, same compiler options - different `//> using` classes are appended and may override conflicting options).

+This library:

-This library extracts snippets from markdown files, put them into separate `/tmp` subdirectories, and runs as standalone snippets - allowing each snippet to be self-contained, reproducible example.
+ - extracts snippets from markdown files
+ - puts them into separate `/tmp` subdirectories
+ - and runs as standalone snippets

+allowing each snippet to be a self-contained, reproducible example.